markcot/pands-project/README.md

 'Iris-versicolor_summary.csv', and 'Iris-virginica_summary.csv' included in the
 github repository.

-I reimported the csv files as new dataframes and added a new header row using code adapted from a website [G].
+I reimported the csv files as new dataframes and added new header rows using code adapted from a website [G].
 The program re-exported the csv files updating the existing files with the revised header rows.